 What’s your experience?
 What techniques have you used that enabled you to blend logic and intuition?

 Many people are realizing that is is not Intuition versus common sense.
-Instead, it’s a matter of learning get these two aspects of the mind to work together.
+Instead, it’s a matter of learning that these two aspects of the mind to work together.
 When you learn both together, they are synergistic and powerful.

 We don’t really care how we get the answer to the solution.
 Enhancing your critical thinking and intuitive insight is the best way to get the answers quickly.